QuantEcon/lecture-source-jl/source/rst/more_julia/testing.rst

     [targets]
     test = ["Test"]

-And the Manifest as well
+There will also be changes in the Manifest as well

 Be sure to add ``output/.ipynb_checkpoints`` to your ``.gitignore`` file, so that's not checked in